 Some of our academic institutional licensors, research collaborators and scientific advisors have rights to publish data and information to which we have rights.
 If we cannot maintain the confidentiality of our technology and other confidential information in connection with our collaborations, then our ability to receive patent protection or protect our proprietary information will be impaired.
-In addition, in-licensed technology may become important to some aspects of our business.
+In addition, technology that we may license in may become important to some aspects of our business.
 We generally will not control the patent prosecution, maintenance or enforcement of in-licensed technology.